emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

                  │             │                                   │
  ┌───────────────┴─────────────┴──────────────────────┐            │
  │                                                    │            │
- │   ontroller * (collection, compute and aggregate?) │            │
+ │  controller * (collection, compute and aggregate?) │            │
  │                                                    │            │
  └────────────────────────────────────────────────────┘            │